counter hit make Recommended Classical Guitar Recordings

 John Holmquist: Las Folias de España—Cavata CV 5001

 This recording is a sort of “golden fleece” inclusion.
 Released only as a vinyl LP, it’s long been unavailable, and Cavata Music Publishers is no longer in business.
-In fact, it’s extremely unlikely that you’ll ever come across a copy.
+In fact, it’s unlikely that you’ll ever come across a copy.
 But if you do, buy it.
 This is a stunning recording by underrated guitarist John Holmquist shortly after he won the 1978 Toronto International Competition.
 You’ll never hear the guitar played with greater vibrancy, depth, and intelligence.
 The five minute performance of Louis Couperin’s “Tombeau de Mr. Blancrocher” is sublime, and Ponce’s “Variations & Fugue on Las Folias de España” far surpasses recordings by more famous guitarists.
 That Holmquist faded from view almost unnoticed is a terrible loss to the classical guitar world.

 Julian Bream: Popular Classics for Spanish Guitar—RCA 88697046062